AOEpeople/meals/README.md

 ```
 ddev start && ddev install
 ```
-Point your webbrowser to https://meals.test :tada:
+Point your web browser to https://meals.test :tada:
 Don't forget to add to your local hosts file if not done automatically via ddev: `127.0.0.1 meals.test`

 ### Rebuild production ready frontend assets